-You're here because you're considering root canal therapy to save a dead or dying tooth.
+You're here because you need more information on root canal and the costs associated to save a dead or dying tooth.

 Would it surprise you to hear that a large majority of patients who are recommended root canal treatment are wrongly diagnosed?

-The following information aims to educate and inform those considering root canal treatment so you can make the right decision, and understand the range of root canal alternatives available.
+The following information aims to educate and inform those considering a root canal so you can make the right decision, and understand the range of alternatives available.
 Will you be a good fit?

 What is root canal therapy?